Bridging saddles shim for saddle fit swayback horse

 Shimming for protection and saddle fit:

 Underneath the ThinLine layer is a pocket to insert saddle fitting shims.
-If you need help with minor saddle fit adjustments, purchase these saddle pads and use it alone or add shims.
+If you need help with minor saddle fit adjustments, purchase these bridge pads for swayback horses and use it alone or add shims.
 Either way, your saddle will fit better and your horse will use his back better and stay sounder longer.
 Shims are made of the same amazing ThinLine material.

 We are riders making products for riders.
 We understand how important the time we have with our horses is.
 We want every ride to be the best ride.
 If you feel ThinLine is not delivering what you need all products may be returned for a full refund within 30 days.
 Of course, we would prefer you give us a call and tell us what is and is not working for you.
 Around the world, this product has helped both riders and horses work happier together.
 We hope our 30-day satisfaction guarantee will help you have the confidence to try this amazing material.